Current Title: Eco-informatics Scientist

-I am a human-environment geographer and geographic information scientist with a primary focus on agricultural systems.
+I am a geographic information scientist with a primary focus on agricultural systems.
 My work aims to advance the state-of-the-art in GIScience in order to:

-identify and test generalizable principles underlying the spatial and temporal dynamics of human-environment interactions with an emphasis on agent learning and decision making,
+identify and test generalizable principles underlying the spatial and temporal dynamics of human-environment interactions and